KhronosGroup/glTF/specification/2.0/README.md

 ### accessor.byteStride

 The stride, in bytes, between attributes referenced by this accessor.
 When this is zero, the attributes are tightly packed.
+This must be a multiple of the size of the component datatype.

 * **Type**: `integer`
 * **Required**: No, default: `0`